 Stream is a highly-accurate ALPR software that processes live camera or video feeds quickly & efficiently.
 Stream runs on-premise on a Windows, Linux, Mac or Jetson device.

-First install Docker on your machine.
+1) Install Docker on your machine.
 See the system requirements.

 - Docker Windows install instructions.
 Are you stuck?
 Check our FAQ for help.